SAP/styleguides/clean-abap/CleanABAP.md

 up to a degree where sections like
 [Avoid encodings, esp.
 Hungarian notation and prefixes](#avoid-encodings-esp-hungarian-notation-and-prefixes) are better ignored.

+Try not to mix different development styles within the same development object when carrying out a refactoring.
+If the legacy code contains only up-front declarations, and a complete refactoring into using inline declarations is not feasible, it is probably better to stick with the legacy style rather than mixing the two styles.
+There are several similar situations where mixing styles could cause confusion, for example:

+- Mixing `REF TO` and `FIELD-SYMBOL` when looping.
+- Mixing `NEW` and `CREATE OBJECT` when calling a `CONSTRUCTOR`.
+- Mixing `RETURNING` and `EXPORTING` in the method signatures of methods only returning / exporting one parameter.

 We observed good results with a four-step plan for refactoring: